jccarbonfive/js-patterns/chapter-4/functions.md

-!SLIDE bullets
+!SLIDE bullets incremental

 # Functions

 * First class objects
-* Have attributes and methods
+* Can have attributes and methods
 * Provide local scope

 .notes - if, for, try don't introduce new scope